paweljw/tic-tac-toe/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It's an implementation of a tic-tac-toe game from https://reactjs.org/tutorial/tutorial.html.

 ## Available Scripts